RazorSQL How to Import Data

 Delimited Files - select this import type if the data you wish to import is in a delmited format such as comma-delimited (csv), tab-delimited, etc.

-Excel Spreadsheets - select this import type if the data you wish to import is contained in Excel (97-2003) format.
-RazorSQL does not support importing from .xlsx files at this point.
+Excel Spreadsheets - select this import type if the data you wish to import is contained in either xlsx or xls (Excel 97-2003) format.

 Fixed Width Files - select this option to import data from fixed width files.